Nyam-Osor Naranbold: International career

-Naranbold made his senior international debut on 23 July 2014 in a 0–2 loss to Guam in the first round of the 2015 EAFF East Asian Cup.
+Naranbold made his Mongolia national team debut on 23 July 2014 in a 0–2 lost to Guam in the first round of the 2015 EAFF East Asian Cup.
 He scored his first senior international goal on 4 July 2016 in an 8–0 victory over the Northern Mariana Islands.
 The win set Mongolia's record for their largest margin of victory.
 He went on to score both of Mongolia's goals in a 2–0 victory over Sri Lanka during the 2016 AFC Solidarity Cup, the inaugural edition of the tournament.

+On 11 June 2024 in a match against Cambodia, Naranbold scored his ninth senior international goal to become Mongolia's all-time top scorer, surpassing Donorovyn Lümbengarav's previous record of eight.
+The goals helped Mongolia snap an eight-match goalless streak and nine-match winless streak.